HEAVEN ON EARTH

 The photo series was implemented in combination with the Master's thesis in Sociology dealing with "Sexworkers, in the field of tension between social stigma and necessary social service".

 In discussing the role of prostitution in society the question arises “Why are sexual services valued morally in a different way than many other services which also aim to satisfy human needs through physical relaxation or pleasurable feelings?”
-Nevertheless, sex work also fulfills important tasks for society which, in the 13th century, Thomas Aquinas described as follows:
+Nevertheless, sex work also fulfills important tasks for a society which, in the 13th century, Thomas Aquinas described as follows:

 “Whores in the cities [... ] are like castle chess pits.
 Remove them and the castles would be destroyed by stench and putrefaction.”